Coiot/cbr-main/src/albums/s5/Episode13.md

 - scene_number: 28
   scene_title: "Aloha Oe"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode13-scene28.jpeg
   narration: "<p>We take a look at Hawaii, now almost entirely controlled by Cebu.
 Karnapo is the sole holdout, but it is entirely besieged by Cebu triremes, and should fall in due time.
-The amount of aura Cebu farms every single part is frankly impressive, and the Hawaii play really is the top of the list for that.
+The amount of aura Cebu farms every single episode is frankly impressive, and the Hawaii play really is the top of the list for that.
 It was completely out of left field, and surprisingly pertinent.
 For now though, they settle on the ashes of that high. </p>"
 - scene_number: 29
   scene_title: "Money For Nothing"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode13-scene29.jpeg